So, you want to come to Ireland to visit family,

 On your journey to Ireland you need to carry paperwork with you for all points of call where it may be required.

-If you were applying for a pre-approved visa for say, a holiday in Australia, you need to provide evidence of: proof of identity, proof of address, proof of accommodation in the state, proof of funds, proof of travel insurance (in many cases), proof of activity in the state and proof of return.
+If you were applying for a pre-approved visa for say, a holiday in Australia, you need to provide evidence of: proof of identity, proof of address, proof of accommodation in the state, proof of funds, proof of travel insurance, proof of activity in the state and proof of return.
 Once all of this is proven to their satisfaction, they will issue you your visa to enter Australia.

 At Entry into Ireland, be honest, be clear, be calm.
 Show all possible proof needed.
 They may not question you at all and it may be an easy process.
 They may ask a lot of questions.
 Remember BMU is in complete control, you do your best to show all possible proof you can.